i2group/analyze/documentation/Configuring-the-audit-logging-to-file-example-project.md

 # Configuring the 'audit logging to file' example project

 In i2 Analyze, you can use audit logging to record information about user activity in the Information Store.
 To do so, you must write and configure an implementation of the `IAuditLogger` interface.
-In Developer Essentials, IBM provides the `opal-audit-file-example` example, which writes audit logging information to a log file.
+In Developer Essentials, i2 provides the `opal-audit-file-example` example, which writes audit logging information to a log file.

 ## Before you begin

 You must have a development deployment of i2 Analyze and a configured development environment.
-For more information, see [Preparing to use IBM i2 Analyze Developer Essentials](Preparing-to-use-IBM-i2-Analyze-Developer-Essentials.md).
+For more information, see [Preparing to use i2 Analyze Developer Essentials](Preparing-to-use-i2-Analyze-Developer-Essentials.md).

 ## About this task